You Cannot Have It All

 “Why not?’ he raged back.
 “I have rights in this country; I am a born and bred American!”

 “Then it will have to be declared to the government,” she explained.
 “And I don’t plan on declaring anything to the government.”
 Some watched them enter and exit the room and again go down the stairs.
 “All I know is you better be ready before I and Ralph come back from church.”
-Just like that, the women leashed up her poodle.
+Just like that, the woman leashed up her poodle.
 “Come on, Ralph.”
 In a flicker, the bickering had ended and the lady and her pet were gone.

 At this juncture, Triffen angrily kicked the luggage bag, making it drop open, revealing the hidden money.
-True to form, Carrie and the gun packing guests pushed through the bedroom door and faced the surprised man with the loot.
+True to form, Carrie and the gun-packing guests pushed through the bedroom door and faced the surprised man with the loot.
 “What do you think you are doing?”
 Carried quizzed the stunned man.
 Yes, he still held the weapon, accidentally pressing a button on, which caused a sound.
 “This can light a cigar,” he remarked to the look of widespread disbelief.
 “I picked up a similar one at a country fair ages ago.”

 “No one believes you, man,” deadpanned Malone.
 “I want to see you light it with that thing.
 The newlyweds stood behind him with a shotgun.